Patrick E. Crago

-Patrick E. Crago is the Allen H. and Constance T.Ford Professor and Chairman of Biomedical Engineering at Case Western Reserve University in Cleveland, Ohio.
-Crago is a biomedical engineer currently serving as a Principal Investigator at the Cleveland FES Center.
+Patrick E. Crago is the Allen H. and Constance T. Ford Professor and Chairman of Biomedical Engineering at Case Western Reserve University in Cleveland, Ohio.
+Crago is a biomedical engineer working as a Principal Investigator at the Cleveland FES Center.

-Academic Achievements
+Academic achievements

 Patrick Crago received the B.S.E.E. from Carnegie-Mellon University in 1967, and the M.S. and Ph.D. in biomedical engineering from Case Western Reserve University, in 1970 and 1973 respectively, followed by post-doctoral studies in neuromuscular physiology at Johns Hopkins University.

 He returned to Case as a Senior Research Associate in 1976.
 He served as acting co-director for the Applied Neural Control Laboratory (currently Neural Engineering Center) at Case Western Reserve University from 1977 to 1978.
 He joined the BME faculty in 1982.
 In 1985, he received an appointment as a Biomedical Engineer at the Cleveland VA Medical Center.
 In 1996, Dr. Crago served as an organizer for the Engineering Foundation Conference in Biomechanics and Neural Control of Movement.
 He was a member of the NIH-NICHD Subcommittee on Medical Rehabilitation Research from 1996 to 2000, for which he served as chairman from 2000 to 2001.
 In 1999 he was appointed the Allen H. and Constance T. Ford Professor of Biomedical Engineering, and chairman of the department.
 He served as co-director of the NSF IGERT on Neuromechanical Systems at Case Western Reserve University from 2000-2003.
 He served as BioDirector for The Institute for Management and Engineering (TiME) at Case Western Reserve University in 2002, and received an appointment as associate staff at the Cleveland Clinic Foundation in 2003.
 He was part of the steering committee for the five-year plan for NIDRR from 2003 to 2004.
 From 2004 to 2005 Prof. Crago was the chairperson for the Council of chairs of Programs in Bioengineering and Biomedical Engineering.
 He currently serves in the Policy Committee for the MSTP Program at Case Western Reserve University.

-Dr. Crago received fellowship awards from the American Institute of Medical and Biological Engineering and from the Biomedical Engineering Society in 2000 and 2005, respectively.
+Crago received fellowship awards from the American Institute of Medical and Biological Engineering and from the Biomedical Engineering Society in 2000 and 2005, respectively.

 Research interests

-His major research interests are in the area of movement control and regulation of posture, particularly the restoration of movement by neuroprostheses employing neuromuscular stimulation.
-This research emphasizes the role of feedback, muscle mechanical properties of the limbs in the execution and regulation of movements.
-Current research projects include the control of wrist flexion/extension and elbow extension in patients with spinal cord injuries.
-Other projects involve the clinical implementation and evaluation of closed-loop stiffness regulation for hand grasp, and the development of muscle models suitable for use in the stimulations with neuronal models.
+His research interests are in the area of movement control and regulation of posture, particularly the restoration of movement by neuroprostheses employing neuromuscular stimulation.

-Professional Memberships
+Professional memberships

 Crago is a member of the Society for Neuroscience, American Society for Biomechanics, IEEE/Engineering in Medicine and Biology Society, International FES Society, American Association for the Advancement of Science, American Society for Engineering Education, and Biomedical Engineering Society.